SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
-* Damage should be adjusted for size changes during HD advancement
 * Monster library needs to check for dupes and confirm replacement.
-* Fix editing initiative, saves fields: editing edits base but shows total.
-Either have custom edit panel a la abilities, or reparse edited value a la attacks, or allow both.
-* Implement editing for BAB/Grapple, Spec.
-Qualities, Feats, Space/Reach.
+* Implement editing for remaining fields: Spec.
+Qualities, Feats, Space/Reach, AC, Size/type, Grapple
 * Show calculations for hit dice/hit points, abilities.
 Or use character panels for editing (which have info popups).
 * Reopen encounter window from combat/menu
 * Export to html file?
 Maybe live?
-* Advance monster by template: select template, flag fields that need updates, show template text for each field as selected
+* Advance monster by template: select template, flag fields that need updates, show template text for each field as selected - may be tricky as some templates change the type but don't recalculate
 * Advance monster by character class
 *
 * DTT: Points of interest should be excluded from the tree view.
 Probably want to refactor UI around element tree/list anyway